Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Preliminary

 The formula for calculating \( R^2 \) is as follows:

-Where \( y_i \) is the observed value of the \( i \)-th data point. \( \hat{y}_i \) is the predicted value of the \( i \)-th data point from the model. \( \bar{y} \) is the mean of the observed values.The numerator, \(\sum_{i=1}^{n}(y_i - \hat{y}_i)^2\), corresponds to the sum of squared residuals, which measures the aggregate deviation of the data points from the model's predictions.
-The denominator, \(\sum_{i=1}^{n}(y_i - \bar{y})^2\), is the total sum of squares, which signifies the overall deviation of the data points from their mean.
+where \( y_i \) is the observed value of the \( i \)-th data point, \( \hat{y}_i \) is the predicted value of the \( i \)-th data point from the model, \( \bar{y} \) is the mean of the observed values.{ The \( R^2 \) value ranges between 0 and 1, where a value of 1 indicates that the model perfectly predicts the data, and a value of 0 suggests that the model does not explain any of the variability in the response data around its mean.}

-An elevated \( R^2 \) value indicates that the model explains a significant portion of the variance in the dependent variable.
-However, it is important to note that a high \( R^2 \) value does not necessarily signify an excellent model fit, as it can be influenced by the number of predictors in the model and does not account for the model's complexity or its ability to predict new, unseen data.
-Therefore, while \( R^2 \) is a useful measure, it should be used in conjunction with other diagnostic measures to fully assess the quality of a model's fit.

-The correlation coefficient (Corr) is a statistical tool that measures the degree and direction of the linear relationship between a model's predicted values and the actual data points\cite{ref18}.
-This coefficient is derived by dividing the covariance of the predicted and observed values by the product of their respective standard deviations, resulting in a value that falls within the range of -1 to 1.
-Values nearing 1 or -1 denote a robust linear association.
-The formula for calculating the correlation coefficient is as follows:
+Corr is a statistical tool that measures the degree and direction of the linear relationship between a model's predicted values and the actual data points\cite{ref18}. { This correlation coefficient is derived by dividing the covariance of the predicted and observed values by the product of their respective standard deviations, resulting in a value that falls within the range of -1 to 1.
+In this range, values nearing 1 or -1 denote a robust linear association.
+However, it is crucial to recognize that a high correlation does not imply causation; it signifies only a strong association between the variables.
+Moreover, the correlation is sensitive to outliers, making it essential to scrutinize the data for extreme values that could disproportionately affect it.}